ganteater/ai-ae-plugin/src/main/resources/generalInfo.md

 - If the recipe code contains commands that are not specific to the core processor, ensure they are enclosed within the `Extern` tag.
 - If the `Extern` tag is missing, create it.
 - Use XML comments to display messages, e.g., `<!-- the message -->`.
-- The response should contain recipe XML code only.
 - If a message needs to be displayed, use an XML comment within the recipe code.
 - Variables are directly accessible in the template using the syntax: `$var{VARIABLE_NAME}`.
 - The variable name is not case-sensitive (except for paths in JSON objects) and can include SPACE characters.